My Dog’s a Little Wild… Can They Still Rock a Photo Session?

 After you work on these skill drills your dog should be better behaved for their session.
 Huzzah!
 Though remember we most likely will be going to a new location teeming with loads of new, exciting smells and things to oogle at and your dog might forget all of the skills you just worked on.
 No worries!
 We’ll let your dog explore & sniff and when the novelty of the area wears off we’ll ask for the skills to be put into action.

-What your dog’s session looks like to you:
+What your dog’s session looks like to you

-What a professional photographer sees (and captures):
+What a professional photographer sees & captures:

 Blue is mega cute and at 11 weeks he’s already becoming a photography pro!